 Experts warn that the Baltic states could become the next target.
 Russia may attempt cyber sabotage on power stations, transmission systems, or even financial networks supporting the energy sector.
 To counter this, Estonia, Latvia, and Lithuania are bolstering cybersecurity defenses with EU and NATO support.

-Sabotage & Physical Disruption
+Sabotage and Physical Disruption

-Physical sabotage remains a concern.
+Physical sabotage remains a pressing concern.
 Russian-backed actors have been linked to attacks on critical infrastructure across Europe.
 Recent incidents include suspected sabotage of German railway systems and Baltic undersea communication cables.
 These acts highlight Russia’s willingness to engage in covert operations against vital infrastructure.

 Disinformation Campaigns